-Túpac Yupanqui explained for children
+Túpac Yupanqui explained for kids

 Who was Túpac Yupanqui?

-An empire grows larger
+An empire grows

 Many landscapes, one large empire

-The Inca Empire was not situated in just one landscape.
+The Inca Empire was not located in just one landscape.
 There were high mountains, valleys, coastal areas, and very diverse regions.
 For a ruler like Túpac Yupanqui, this meant he had to understand that every place was different.

 Why is Túpac Yupanqui exciting?